ans-group/docs.ukfast.co.uk/source/domains/ssl/letsencrypt/letsencrypt_windows.md

 * `IIS` Integration
 * A simple command line interface
 * Support for alternative web servers, such as `Apache`
-* Automatical renewal via an intergrated scheduled task
+* Automatic renewal via an integrated scheduled task

 For a complete guide on how to install and use this client, please see the following official documentation